huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

+Remember: [Life is not a debate—it's not about winning the argument or being right.](https://tim.blog/2018/08/02/ann-miura-ko/) Winning an argument doesn’t make you right.
+Someone might win an argument and still be wrong.
+Being good at debating is not the same as being right.

+---

 # Iron Man vs. Straw Man: Why You Should Build Strong Arguments for Ideas You Disagree With

 How to overcome **the straw man argument**? use **the steel/iron man argument**: Instead of going on the attack, we help our opponent to build the _strongest possible version_ of their argument, and then engage with _that_.